-For detailed information on dwelling units and families, please refer to the documentation for the 2020 Full Year Population Characteristics file.
+For detailed information on dwelling units and families, please refer to the documentation for the 2020 Full Year Population Characteristics File.

-Record Identifiers (EVNTIDX, ERHEVIDX, FFEEIDX)
+Record Identifiers (EVNTIDX, FFEEIDX)

-EVNTIDX uniquely identifies each emergency room visit/event (i.e., each record on the Emergency Room Visits file) and is the variable required to link emergency room events to data files containing details on conditions and/or prescribed medicines (MEPS 2020 Medical Conditions File and the MEPS 2020 Prescribed Medicines File, respectively).
-EVNTIDX begins with a 2-digit panel number and ends with a 2-digit event type number.
-For details on linking, see Section 5.0 or the MEPS 2020 Appendix File, HC-220I.
+EVNTIDX uniquely identifies each outpatient event (i.e., each record on the outpatient file) and is the variable required to link outpatient events to data files containing details on conditions and/or prescribed medicines (MEPS 2020 Medical Condition file and MEPS 2020 Prescribed Medicines file, respectively).
+EVNTIDX begins with the 2-digit panel number and ends with the 2-digit event type number.
+For details on linking see Section 5.0 or the MEPS 2020 Appendix File, HC-220I.